cairo-book/cairo-book/src/ch05-01-enums.md

 {{#include ../listings/ch05-enums-and-pattern-matching/no_listing_01_enum_example/src/lib.cairo:enum_example}}
 ```

-Unlike other languages like Rust, every variant has a type.
 In this example, we've defined an enum called `Direction` with four variants: `North`, `East`, `South`, and `West`.
 The naming convention is to use PascalCase for enum variants.
-Each variant represents a distinct value of the Direction type and is associated with a unit type `()`.
+Each variant represents a distinct value of the Direction type.
+In this particular example, variants don't have any associated value.
 One variant can be instantiated using this syntax:

 ```rust
 {{#rustdoc_include ../listings/ch05-enums-and-pattern-matching/no_listing_01_enum_example/src/lib.cairo:here}}